 - Intramuscular injections

 - IV antibiotic therapy

 - Transfusions of blood products

-Patients and visitors can take comfort knowing that therapy is delivered in the security of a hospital environment.
-The Outpatient IV Department is backed by an accredited laboratory and is Joint Commission certified.
+Patients and their loved ones can take comfort knowing that therapy is delivered in the security of a hospital environment.
+Outpatient Infusion Services is backed by an accredited laboratory and is Joint Commission certified.
 For patient comfort, recliners are available with access to individual televisions in private rooms.
 Local phone service is also available.

 Monday - Friday